 Models of Mental Health

-There are two prominent models of mental health within the Westernised cultures that regard mental illness as either caused by chemical imbalances within a person’s brain, known as the psychiatric or bio-medical model, and the the psychological model in which mental ill health is regarded as a product of a persons’s social, economic and relational life.
+There are two prominent models of mental health within the Westernised cultures that regard mental illness as either caused by chemical imbalances within a person’s brain, known as the psychiatric or bio-medical model, and the psychological model in which mental ill health is regarded as a product of a persons’s social, economic and relational life.

 The Bio-medical Model